OSGConnect/TOREVIEW-tutorial-makeflow-quickstart/README.md

      1 job(s) submitted to cluster 367027.

 This shell command executes the makeflow file `fibonacci.makeflow` as a local condor job.
-Further details on condor local jobs are given in the section `Additional details on condor local job` at the end of this tutorial.
+Further details on condor local jobs are given in the section `Additional details on Makeflow execution: Interactive mode and detached mode` at the end of this tutorial.

 Check the job status